Nursing

 MSN-FNP graduates are eligible to take national certification examinations for Family Nurse Practitioners which are offered by the American Nurses Credentialing Center and by the American Academy of Nurse Practitioners.

-- Course content in the education specialization includes curriculum development, didactic and clinical teaching methods, evaluation in nursing education, and population-focused care.
+- Course content in the education specialization includes innovative approaches to didactic, clinical and lab clinical teaching methods, including the use of virtual and in-person simulations in your teaching practice.

 - A full time student can complete this program of study in two years; part time study (3 to 4 years), Faculty guidance is an integral part of each portion of the student’s program of study.

-- The Graduate Program Coordinator and the student’s academic advisor will help plan a program of study and timeframe that meets the academic and experiential requirements.
+- The Graduate Program Coordinator and the student’s academic advisor will help plan a program of study and timeframe that meets the academic and eeducation practicum requirements.

 MSN Admission Requirements